Bronzite/BattleTech.NET/README.md

 really helps with validaating where a particular rule came from, especially when clarifying contradictory or strangely interacting rules.

+If you are citing Tactical Operations or Interstellar Operations from after those books were separated, be sure to include their subtitled abbreviation (TO:AR for Tactical Operations: Advance Rules, TO:AUE for Tactical Operations:
+Advanced Units and Equipment, IO:AE for Interstellar Operations:Alternate Eras, and IO:BF for Interstellar Operations:BattleForce.)

 ### 5. Id Is Mixed-Case

 For the sake of consistency, an identification field named Id is mixed-case,